MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Netherlands/payment-scenario-1-domestic-payments-lcy-to-lcy-.md

 ---
     title: Payment Scenario 1 - Domestic Payments (LCY to LCY)
     description: You can use telebanking for trade with domestic and foreign customers and vendors.
+Here is a scenario where the trade is with domestic customers and vendors.
     documentationcenter: ''
     author: SorenGP